Yao Zhang - Scientific Machine Learning, SciML

 Artificial Intelligence in the Sciences and Engineering

-\(\quad \) It covers deep learning, partial differential equations in science, physics-informed neural networks, operator learning, diffusion models, differentiable physics, hybrid workflows, neural differential equations, JAX, symbolic regression, and machine learning in chemistry and biology.
+\(\quad\) It covers deep learning, partial differential equations in science, physics-informed neural networks, operator learning, diffusion models, differentiable physics, hybrid workflows, neural differential equations, JAX, symbolic regression, and machine learning in chemistry and biology.

 1. 01 02 03 04 05 06 07 08 09 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 Materials

-Optimization Methods for Machine Learning
+Nonconvex Optimization for Deep Learning

-1. 01 02 03 04 05 06 07 08 09 10 11 12 13 14 15 16
+1. 01 02 03 04 05 06 07 08 09 10 11 12 13 14 15 16 17 18 Materials

 Numerical Analyis Meets Maching Learning